arman1o1/QA-Bot-RAG/README.md

 A lightweight **Retrieval-Augmented Generation (RAG)** chatbot that allows you to upload a PDF and ask questions answered **strictly from the document’s content**.

-Designed to run **safely on Hugging Face Spaces (CPU)** with no persistent storage, no cross-user data leakage, and no external APIs.

 ---

 ## 🖼️ App Demo Screenshot